xqtc161/xqtc161/README.md

 ---

 Hi I'm Tila - aka xqtc - a full-time GNU/Linux user and weeb.
-I'm still attending High-School and teaching myself programming.
-I use Rust, Java, HTML and JS.
+I'm still attending High-School and teaching myself programming in Rust.
 I also like self-hosting services like my own E-Mail server, Plex Media Server and an Discord Bot.